Olian04/heroku-to-discord-webhook-proxy/README.md

 ## Environment variables

 #### HEROKU_WHITELIST
-A comma separated string of the heroku webhook secret that should be allowed access to the proxy
+A comma separated string of the heroku webhook secrets that should be allowed access to the proxy

 Ex:
 > `HEROKU_WHITELIST=47522f7de22154dae1e6996b6b89878a767c33299e7bbeb0bf7de962fa0f,475beb0bf7de962fb89878a767c22f7de22154dae1e6996b6b33299e7a0f`